 Do you need special webcam lighting?

-If you're having Zoom, Skype, or Hangouts meeting with friends, family, or coworkers, you can make use of the natural lighting around you instead of spending the extra money on special lighting.
+If you're having Zoom, Skype, or Hangouts meetings with friends, family, or coworkers, you can make use of the natural lighting around you instead of spending the extra money on special lighting.
+Though some webcams, like the Razer Kiyo, have built-in lighting.
 The key is to have a window that lets in light in front of you.
 The natural sunlight will give you nice lighting without being too bright.
 A window off to the side will work, too.
 But ideally, it should be in front of you.
 Don't video chat or stream with your back to bright light; this will turn you into a shadow.

-If you're doing more than video conferencing with friends, family, or coworkers, you may want to consider some additional lighting options.
+If you're doing more than video conferencing with friends, family, or coworkers, you may want to consider some of the best lighting accessories for webcam streaming.
 A ring light is a standard amongst video podcasters and streamers.
 It provides a nice bright light directly on your face to keep you from having weird shadows in places like under your eyes or nose, which aren't very flattering.